 Eugene Tan of Entrust Funeral Service felt his calling to serve the deceased and their families after experiencing funerals of people close to him.

-Eugene Tan, 24, of Entrust Funeral Service wanted to address service gaps in the funeral industry.
+Eugene Tan, 24, of Empathy Funeral Service wanted to address service gaps in the funeral industry.
 Unlike many of his peers who take over the family business, he started out on his own with the aim of providing better quality funeral services.

 - Why did you become a funeral director?